 A Quinceanera is a coming-of-age ritual where a young girl renews her baptismal promises and is presented to her community as a young lady, the term also refers to the young girl who is being celebrated.

-A traditional Quinceanera is typically celebrated around the girl’s 15th birthday and is celebrated with a party and a mass, with the latter being the Quinceanera’s presentation before God and a promise to honor herself and her religion.
+A traditional Quinceanera celebration takes place around the girl’s 15th birthday with a party and a mass, with the latter being the Quinceanera’s presentation before God and a promise to honor herself and her religion.

 Unlike a baptism or confirmation, a Quinceanera mass is not a Catholic sacrament.